1FD78842-DC8A-4AE3-B676-174F34F27C13

 Within a matter of about five hours from the time the group was created, the group went from zero to over two-thousand members, some likely new but many returning from the old group.
 The growth slowed a bit overnight to no one's surprise, but as of about 10:55 AM on October 6th, Cheyenne Community Connections 2.0 already exceeded 3.6 thousand members.

 FaceBook profiles can make posts in the new connections group (in addition to joining, interacting, and other normal group activities).
-At this time, however, it appears FaceBook pages are limited in what they can do; pages can join the group and can react to/share posts, but pages appear to be unable to comment on existing posts or make new posts within the group.
+At this time, however, it appears FaceBook pages are limited in what they can do; pages can join the group and can react to/share posts, but the FaceBook pages typically must wait six months to post.
+While not ideal, a moderation tool may be necessary in this case to reduce the chance of scammers and other spam from occurring in the group.

-Cheyenne Community Connections 1.0 is now, in part, lost media.
+Cheyenne Community Connections 1.0 almost became lost media.

-Perhaps some of the information was less valuable than other pieces of information, but nonetheless, a plethora of information will no longer be easily available for viewing.
-Fortunately, the loss of photos and videos posted by Optopolis over the years won't be a huge deal since these files are typically backed up, but who knows how many posts, photos, and videos from other people were never backed up in a separate location, things that may actually have served value to others.
+Perhaps some of the information is less valuable than other pieces of information, but nonetheless, a plethora of information could've been offline indefinitely.
+Fortunately, any loss of photos and videos posted by Optopolis over the years wouldn't be a huge deal since these files are typically backed up, but who knows how many posts, photos, and videos from other people have never been properly backed up in a separate location, things that may actually have served value to others.

 One of many posts from Cheyenne Community Connections that likely can't

-At least some articles here on Optopolis included embedded posts from the old Cheyenne Community Connections group as a reference, but sadly, those embedded posts from the old group will no longer be publicly viewable and, therefore, unlikely to be viewable in their embedded format.
-Perhaps, that is a lesson learned for Optopolis; take a screenshot of referenced posts in case an incident like this happens again.
+At least some articles here on Optopolis included embedded posts from the old Cheyenne Community Connections group as a reference, but sadly, those embedded posts from the old group will could someday become no longer be publicly viewable and, therefore, unlikely to be viewable in their embedded format.
+Perhaps, that is a lesson learned for Optopolis; take a screenshot of referenced posts in case an incident like this happens again and refrain from using embeds where possible.

 For those who were in the old group, what were your favorite parts of the old Cheyenne Community Connections?
 Will you join the new group?
 Let us know your thoughts of this situation in the comments!